 As a longtime London-based foreign correspondent, she wrote about family business dynasties, millionaire dons at Oxford and Cambridge, and Virgin founder Richard Branson, among other subjects.
 Towards the end of her years in London, she joined the Wall Street Journal as its European management correspondent, traveling throughout the region to report stories.
 During that time, she did post-graduate work in finance at the London Business School.
 After returning to the U.S., one of the first articles she wrote for the Wall Street Journal was about the turmoil within the Mondavi family’s wine empire.
 It ran as a front page story in June of 2004.

 That story led to her book The House of Mondavi, published by Penguin’s Gotham Books in 2007.
 A New York Times bestseller, it was honored as a finalist both for a James Beard Award and a Gerald Loeb Award for distinguished reporting and is now in its eleventh printing.
-It has also been optioned three times for a possible TV/Film adaptation.
-Ms. Flynn Siler continues to write feature stories for the Wall Street Journal out of its San Francisco bureau, and she helps produce WSJ.com videos to accompany some of these stories.
+Over the years, Ms. Flynn Siler wrote many feature stories for the Wall Street Journal out of its San Francisco bureau, and helped produce WSJ.com videos to accompany some of these stories.

-Her critically acclaimed second book, Lost Kingdom, was a San Francisco Chronicle bestseller.
+Her critically acclaimed second book, Lost Kingdom, was also a New York Times bestseller.
 Ms. Flynn Siler was a 2013 recipient of the Ella Dickey Literacy Award, named in honor of a beloved librarian, and was honored at a ceremony in Missouri in April, 2013.
 In August of 2016, the National Endowment for the Humanities awarded Ms. Flynn Siler a “Public Scholar” grant for 2016-2017 to support her forthcoming book, “Daughters of Joy: America’s Other Slaves and Their Fight for Freedom.”

 She serves on the alumni board of Columbia University’s Graduate School of Journalism as well as on the boards of San Francisco-based Litquake and the Community of Writers at Squaw Valley, and is a member of the Council of the Friends of the Bancroft Library at U.C.
 Berkeley.
 She and her family live in Northern California, where they enjoy mountain biking and skiing.
 They are frequent visitors to their local public libraries and are involved in a wide range of community activities.